ChangeYourStrings

 Guitarist · Metallicapaid endorser · Reviewed by the Change Your Strings editorial team ·

-James Hetfield is documented across four decades of rig rundowns, tour-tech interviews, and gear retrospectives as a Regular Slinky / Power Slinky / Beefy Slinky rotator depending on the tuning and the record.
-Papa Het's Hardwired Master Core (Ernie Ball, 2022) was the formalisation of that house approach into a single signature set, 11, 14, 18p, 28, 38, 50, designed specifically for his rhythm attack.
+Documented across four decades of rig rundowns as a Regular Slinky / Power Slinky / Beefy Slinky rotator depending on the tuning and the record.
+Papa Het's Hardwired Master Core (Ernie Ball, 2022) was the formalization of that house approach into a single signature set: 11, 14, 18p, 28, 38, 50, designed specifically for his attack.

 Hetfield at the 2022 launch of Papa Het's Hardwired Master Core, his first-ever signature set with Ernie Ball, a custom .011–.050 configuration (11, 14, 18p, 28, 38, 50) developed with Ernie Ball over a decade.